lgonzalezrouco/pti/p1_cgi/README.md

 Error "end of script output before headers": Did you change file permissions?
 Is Python installed?

+Error "Failed to flush CGI output to client": A python cgi handling a POST (e.g. list.py) need to do "form = cgi.FieldStorage()

 ## 3. Creating your own car rental web page

 As an example CGI you will create a simple car rental web page.
 It will consist in two functionalities: